dboland77/phoneword-backend/README.md

 # Overview

-This will be the backend for the t9 phoneword frontend.
+This is the backend for the t9 phoneword React frontend.

 The API implements a number to word converter in the style of an old T9 mobile phone.